 This project leverages semantic information readily available to the developer (e.g., from their version control repository) to conduct static and dynamic analyses to correctly transform the recorded log to enable mutable replay.
 For example, the replayer could skip over no longer valid log entries and temporarily go-live when new data is needed.

 We are currently modifying rr (https://rr-project.org/) to support mutable replay, since rr is an actively supported open-source record/replay system in wide use and integrated with gdb.
 Its recorded log includes details of the instruction locations in memory, register contents, and other low-level details rather than just the non-deterministic inputs to the application recorded by some other record/replay systems.
 This makes it impossible to use rr’s replayer to run the new version of the executable while feeding from a log recorded with a previous version of the executable.
 Instead, we need to patch the old executable to jump into the new executable where they diverge, run that modified code “live”, then jump back if/when they converge.

 We would also like to investigate mutable replay for Java/JVM, but first need to find a practical record/replay system to leverage — or build our own.

-This project is seeking to admit and fund a new PhD student.
-We are also recruiting MS and undergraduate students for independent study projects.
-Students should be interested in compilers and language runtime environments, debuggers, program analysis, software testing, software reliability, security and systems (Linux kernel and JVM).
+We are seeking undergraduate and MS project students interested in compilers and language runtime environments, debuggers, program analysis, software testing, software reliability, security and systems (Linux kernel and JVM).